-- Your estimated startup costs: the costs of any equipment, insurance, and licensing
+- Estimated startup costs: equipment, insurance, and licensing expenses

 Creating a business plan now will give you the experience and skills you need to create a more thorough and updated version of your initial plan, which you’ll need to show banks or investors before they consider granting you funding.

 4. Choose a Name and Register Your Business

 Before you can officially register your business, you need to decide on a name.
 It's a good idea to choose a name that is easy to remember, catchy, and resonates with your target audience.
 Try to think what would make people want to sign up for your life coaching services.

 Once you’ve settled on one, make sure the website domain name is available, and register it as soon as you can.

 Registering your business legally is a process that varies by state, but in general, you register it with your Secretary of State.

 New businesses that start out small typically opt for a Limited Liability Corporation (LLC) license.
 If you’re unsure about which business entity to go for, the U.S. Small Business Administration has a website that can help guide this decision.